lua_module() can be used in an R project or package to declare a Lua

 Module files

-Module files should have the file extension .lua
+Module files should have the file extension .lua and be placed somewhere

 in your project directory.
 If you are writing a package, the best practice

-is probably to place these in the subdirectory inst/Lua
+is probably to place these in the subdirectory inst/Lua of your package.

 The module file itself should follow standard practice for Lua modules.
 In other words, the module file should return a Lua table containing the module's functions.
 A relatively minimal example would be: